zeeshank1/system-design-digest/fundamentals.md

    - **Authentication/Authorization**: OAuth, JWT, Role-Based Access Control (RBAC).
    - **Data Encryption**: In transit (TLS/SSL) and at rest.
    - **DDoS Protection**: Firewalls, rate limiting.
+### 7. Security

+#### Authentication and Authorization
+- **Methods:**
+  Implement multi-factor authentication (MFA), OAuth 2.0, OpenID Connect, and JSON Web Tokens (JWT).
+- **Role-Based Access Control (RBAC):**
+  Define and enforce user roles and permissions to restrict access.
+- **Best Practices:**
+  Use secure password storage (hashing & salting), and regularly review and update access policies.

+#### Data Encryption
+- **In Transit:**
+  Secure communication channels with TLS/SSL.
+- **At Rest:**
+  Encrypt sensitive data stored in databases and backups.
+- **Key Management:**
+  Use robust key management systems to securely store and rotate encryption keys.

+#### Network Security
+- **Firewalls and VPNs:**
+  Protect internal networks with firewalls and secure remote access via VPN.
+- **DDoS Protection:**
+  Implement rate limiting, use DDoS mitigation services, and deploy web application firewalls (WAF).
+- **Regular Audits:**
+  Conduct vulnerability scans and penetration tests to identify and remediate security weaknesses.

+#### Compliance and Governance
+- **Regulatory Standards:**
+  Ensure adherence to GDPR, HIPAA, PCI DSS, and other relevant standards.
+- **Audit Logging:**
+  Maintain detailed logs of access and actions for forensic analysis and compliance audits.
+- **Security Training:**
+  Regularly train development and operations teams on security best practices.

+---

 ### 8. **Monitoring and Logging**
    - **Metrics Collection**: Use monitoring tools like Prometheus, and Datadog.